 If you prefer a low-maintenance credit card to start with, the Journey Student Reward card doesn’t charge an annual fee or foreign transaction fees.
 That way, there are no ongoing fees or additional overseas costs to worry about when you’re earning cash back.

-However, there are no introductory APR offers in case you need to take on big purchases coming up for school or moving.
+However, there are no introductory APR offers in case you need to take on big purchases for school or moving.
 Unfortunately, student credit cards usually carry high interest rates and late fees, and the Journey Student card is no different.
-Carrying a balance means that you could be hit with the 26.99 percent ongoing variable APR and a late fee up to $40.
+Carrying a balance means that you could be hit with the 26.99 percent ongoing variable APR and a late payment fee up to $40.

 On the bright side, the Journey card’s APR won’t change with a missed payment, since there is no penalty APR.

 How the Journey Student Rewards from Capital One compares to other student cards

 Overall, the Journey card provides slightly better benefits than some other cards, including Capital One’s unparalleled credit line increase review at six months, but the cash back rate and practical everyday perks leave much to be desired compared to a few competing cards—even Capital One’s other student cards.

 The Journey card also doesn’t waive your first late fee or offer intro zero-interest periods—key benefits for students that other issuers may extend.
 If you’re a first-time cardholder that wants a safety net while building credit, you might want to look at alternative cards like these.

 |Feature||Capital One Quicksilver Student Cash Rewards Credit Card||Bank of America® Cash Rewards credit card for Students||Discover it® Student Cash Back|

 (after spending $1,000 within the first 90 days)

 (All cash back earned within the first 12 months will be matched)